 Asking: What have I done wrong?
 What must I do to fix it?
 Is this my fault?

-Instead of knowing I was in the wrong place at the wrong time, I took responsibility for a boy’s foul actions.
-I just happened to be an extra on the set of his dysfunctional production.
-Yet I gave him a leading role in my movie when I made his unprovoked attack my problem, questioning whether there was any validity in what he did, what he said; wondering what it was about me that made him do it.
+Instead of knowing I was in the wrong place at the wrong time (I just happened to be an extra on the set of his dysfunctional production) I took responsibility for a stranger’s foul actions.
+I gave him a leading role in my movie when I made his unprovoked attack my problem, questioning whether there was any validity in what he did, what he said, wondering what it was about me that made him do it.

 I made his problem my problem.